 The 6th fence has caught many Grand National runners out because of the drop on the landing side of the fence.

-Jockeys need to be brave and sit back, so their body weight stabilises the horse as they make this jump and is voted one of the most challenging jumps on the aintree grand national course map.
+Jockeys need to be brave and sit back, so their body weight stabilises the horse as they make this jump, and it is voted one of the most challenging jumps on the Aintree Grand National course map.

 7th Grand National Fence